gautam-kushwah/BigYellowTaxi/index.md

 This is supported by the daily graphs as well, if we look at the daily plots from O’Hare and Garfield ridge we see a very similar trend throughout the year.
 They seem to rise and fall in unison, expect that O’Hare has more number of rides in general.

-They both have peaks in May and Dec, from which we could potentially infer that most people
+They both have peaks in May and Dec, from which we could potentially infer that most people  travel around holidays.

 From O'Hare
 <img width="468" alt="image" style="display:flex; margin: auto;margin-left: 5px;" src="https://user-images.githubusercontent.com/40148194/165196069-9f5b94a3-fa25-4dd4-9855-ef65d7fa216a.png">